Sidney Fox Theatre

 No one has favorited this theater yet

-The Fox Theatre, located on Illinois Street at 11th Street in downtown Sidney, originally opened as a single-screen 950-seat theater in 1951 as a replacement to the earlier U.S.A/Fox Theatre along the street.
+The Fox Theatre, located on Illinois Street at 11th Street in downtown Sidney, originally opened as a single-screen 950-seat theatre on October 16, 1951 as a replacement to the earlier U.S.A/Fox Theatre along the street (which has its own page on Cinema Treasures).
+The opening movie was “Betty Grable in "Meet Me After the Show” plus a personal appearance of Rex Allen.
 It was built for Fox Intermountain Amusement Corp. and the architect was C.D.
-Strong, and the designer Mell C. Glatz.
+Strong, and the designer Mel C. Glatz.
 It was a Quonset Hut style building, with a Rustic style decoration.
 All seating was on a single level.
 An unusual feature was the projection box, located above the concession stand, which had large windows allowing people to see directly into the booth.
+Commonwealth took over in March 1971.

-It is today a twin and shows first-run films.
+It is today a twin and shows first-run films, operated by Popkorn Theaters Inc.

 Boxoffice of October 27, 1951, said that cowboy star Rex Allen had been the top personal attraction at the recent opening of the new Fox Theatre in Sidney.